MASILab/Synb0-DISCO/README.md

 **--notopup**

 Skip the application of FSL's topup susceptibility correction.
 As a default, we run topup for you, although you may want to run this on your own (for example with your own config file, or if you would like to utilize multiple b0's).
+If desired, you can concatenate the original (distorted) b=0 and the sythesized b=0 with: "fslmerge -t /OUTPUTS/b0_all.nii.gz /OUTPUTS/b0_d_smooth.nii.gz /OUTPUTS/b0_u.nii.gz"

 **--stripped**